 By bracketing one way,

-so is monotonic decreasing, and on the other we have
+2 is monotonic decreasing, and on the other

 So for example,